seanhlewis/bardai-unofficial-api/README.md

 * The server runs at port `5001`.
 If you want to change, you can change it in server.py

+# Login
+* Login to your Google account with Bard access once the browser starts.
+Once you have logged in, the API will be ready to query.

 # API Documentation